marcellus-ku-283/laravel-tallstack-boilerplate/README.md

 No need to set up basic code for every admin panel having TALL Stack for your web application.

+You have just need to follow this steps to replace some content to yours one,
+1. Application logo: Replace `logo.svg` with yours
+2. favicon: Replace `favicon.svg` with yours

 ## Demo that how admin panel looks,
 ![Clip](./public/demo.gif)